 [Your Name]

-Sometimes, unforeseen circumstances require a short-notice resignation.
-This type of letter is submitted with minimal time, usually for situations that require anything less than two weeks’ notice before your intended departure.
+Sometimes, unforeseen circumstances will arise and require such a short notice resignation letter.
+This type of letter is submitted with minimal time, usually for situations that require anything less than two week’s notice before your intended departure.

 Essential components of a resignation letter